 About the faculty

-The training and qualifications have local, national and international relevance which is achieved through best practice facilitation, modern facilities, current industry technologies, flexible delivery and contemporary practices.
+Training and qualifications are achieved through best practice facilitation, access to modern facilities and current industry technologies, flexible programme delivery, and contemporary practices.

-All the programmes and qualifications offered by the Centre for Beauty Therapy, Hairdressing and Hospitality are suited to people who:
+All the programmes and qualifications offered by the school are suited to people who:

 Prospectus (course guide)